ruralant/portfolio/src/blog/development/co2-js.md

 });
 ```

-You can also check multiple domains:
+We can also check multiple domains:

 ```javascript
 const { hosting } = require("@tgwf/co2");